yc4ny/Age-Classifier/README.md

 </p>
 <br/>

-> - Predicted age (red text) of some famous stars.
+> - Predicted age of some famous stars.

 ## Environment Setup